seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

           and is never reported as a gap — a line that fires every run about a fact that is true every run is a label, not an alarm
 ```

+**`btc` is ONE row of that file and `cd` is the other twenty-five.** A run that reads
+`btc` for the regime word and stops there has taken the environment and left the
+structure: the regime says which SIDE may be published, and the per-coin rows are what a
+side is published ON.
+Every coin reaching candidacy is read from its own `cd` row — the
+extremes an invalidation is cut from, the volatility that distance is clipped by, the
+returns a relative-strength read is made from — and a coin whose row is absent by
+declaration carries no structural stop and is refused on that ground, by name (map
+§3.14). **Measured 03.09, third run, on the first day this file was readable:** the run
+found it, read `btc`, produced the regime correctly, and consumed not one `cd` row.

 **This is a read of a file in the tree and not a fetch, and that distinction is the whole
 of why it is permitted.** The ban above is on reaching over the network for